-Keep an eye on this website for updates about live concerts throughout the summer and fall.
+Keep an eye on this website for updates about live concerts at Samson Winery July 2 (Gail Pettis), August 6 (Blues Union), and the Bellhaven Jazz Festival on August 27 (Jennifer Scott 4tet, Brian Cunningham Trio, Jerry Steinhilber Trio, and Danned if We Do–a Steely Dan Band).
+Fall shows resume at the Firehouse September 25 (Thomas Marriott 4tet), October 23, and November 20 (Ben Thomas).
 If you are not already on the mailing list, contact The Jazz Project through this site for more information on programs and membership.
 Programs and events will be posted on the gigs page and the events calendar.

 Underwriting projects and program services include: